-- All Outreach Workers receive initial safeguarding training as part of their role, refreshed bi-annually. - Integrate UK will provide ongoing opportunities for reflective practice that will cover safeguarding issues.
+- All Outreach Workers receive initial safeguarding training as part of their role, refreshed every two years. - Integrate UK will provide ongoing opportunities for reflective practice that will cover safeguarding issues.
 This support provides opportunity to identify any individual learning gaps and needs in relation to safeguarding practice.